Henry Williams (missionary): Missionary

 Edward Garrard Marsh, the husband of their sister Lydia, would play an important role in the life of Henry and William.
-He was a member of the Church Missionary Society (CMS) and was described as "influential" in the decision of Henry and William to convert to Anglicanism in February 1818, and then to join the CMS.
+He was a member of the Church Missionary Society (CMS) and was described as "influential" in the decision of Henry and William, of Dissenter background, to convert to Anglicanism in February 1818, and then to join the CMS.
 Williams received The Missionary Register from Marsh, which described the work of CMS missionaries.
 Williams took a special interest in New Zealand and its native Māori people.
 It was not until 1819 that he offered his services as a missionary to the CMS, being initially accepted as a lay settler, but was later ordained.

 Williams studied surgery and medicine and learned about boat-building.
 He studied for holy orders for two years and was ordained a deacon of the (Anglican) Church of England on 2 June 1822 by the Bishop of London; and as a priest on 16 June 1822 by the Bishop of Lincoln.

 On 11 September 1822, Williams with his wife Marianne and their three children embarked on the Lord Sidmouth, a convict ship carrying women convicts to Port Jackson, New South Wales, Australia.
 In February 1823, in Hobart, Williams met Samuel Marsden for the first time.
 In Sydney he met Marsden again and in July 1823 they set sail for New Zealand, accompanying Marsden on his fourth visit to New Zealand on board the Brampton.
 In 1823 he arrived in the Bay of Islands and settled at Paihia, across the bay from Kororāreka (nowadays Russell); then described as "the hell-hole of the South Pacific" because of the abuse of alcohol and prostitution that was the consequence of the sealing ships and whaling ships that visited Kororāreka.